troke12/osu-server-list/README.md

 For `instances` there are only 2 values :
 - 0 for the server who are using ripple instances
 - 1 for the server using gulag
+- 2 Special for Ripple only

+## Development

 ## Contributors